Cycling74/rnbo.unity.audioplugin/docs/GUIDE.md

 ## Getting started

-Over in your Unity project, in `/Assets`, create a `/Plugins` folder and drop in your `FooBar.bundle` from the `FooBar` package.
-In the Inspector for the Plugin, check "Load on Startup" and then "Apply."
+In the Inspector for each Plugin, check "Load on Startup" and then "Apply."

 ## Where you can load your RNBO Device